-Projections of high school graduates The number of high school graduates is another important predictor of higher education enrollments.
+Maintaining the 2006-07 public higher education participation rate will require 16,000 additional state-funded FTE enrollments by 2010-11 he number of high school graduates is another important predictor of higher education enrollments.
 Because a high proportion of new college students are recent graduates from high school, tracking their predicted numbers can be useful for anticipating college demand.